GabrielBortolote/bix/README.md

 ```

-This way, on the end of the execution, all the responses are going to be inside the variable results and then we can easily convert this to a dataframe:
+This way, at the end of the execution, all the responses are going to be inside the variable results, and then we can easily convert this to a dataframe:

 ```python
 pd.DataFrame({'id_funcionario': ids, 'nome_funcionario': results})

 ```

-The parquet file needs a low level approach, once we have the link to the file on the web we can request the bytes of the file and them convert them into a pyarrow table, this kind of table have a function that easily convert it self into a pandas dataframe:
+The parquet file needs a low-level approach.
+Once we have the link to the file on the web, we can request the bytes of the file and then convert them into a pyarrow table.
+This kind of table has a function that easily converts itself into a pandas dataframe:

 ```python
 import pyarrow as pa